 There are generally three methods of submitting forms: (1)pure HTML form or (2) HTML form with ajax call, or (3) HTML Button with ajax call.

 (1) Pure HTML form is the easiest way.
 You don’t even need JavaScript codes.
 Just using CSS to make the form look nice is enough.
 This is however the least flexible choice, since you can do no checking upon the content, the format, or anything else in the form.
-Also the URL is changed compulsorily to the one specified in the action attribute after the request is fired.
+Also the URL is changed compulsorily to the one specified in the action

 (2) HTML form with AJAX call enables you to check the validity of the form and display some messages if something happens.
 For example, incorrect password, etc. Two things are to be noted here:

-• First, according to the W3C doc, the name field should be filled to enable data be able to be read from server.
+field should be filled to enable data be able to be read from server. - Second, two methods can turn the form into data easily.
+In both methods, the

-(3) Using a <button> as the submit button ditches the HTML <form> element.
+element.
 This should be fine but you cannot utilize the one-sentence form-data-collection method.

 Practical Problem: Security